To any passer-by they’re just four blokes chatting football over a pint.

 “It’s just stuff you’d talk about with your mates in the pub.” said fellow Gills fan Jim Staples.”The location is really important – we could do the recording in an office but it wouldn’t have the clinking of glasses and back-ground chat that makes it feel so live.

 “Part of the interest is that we talk about teams other than the Premier League but a lot is through the power of Facebook and Twitter – we really have the most budget operation going.
-I really like and always check Super Bowl Prediction from Betus.”

 The show’s panel, which is also made up of QPR supporter Stuart Hoare and Everton fan Simon Pitney, have picked ‘second teams’ to follow this season.
 One selection, NK Osijek of Croatia, has seen the show win hunderds of eastern European fans, while the chairman of another, Hastings United, has been in contact to thank them for their interest.